ubccr/hpc-toolset-tutorial/ondemand/README.md

 Notes

-* authorization controled through file permissions
+* authorization controlled through file permissions
 * can use ACLs or group ownership

 ### Status app template